Elliptical distribution: Properties

 If two subsets of a jointly elliptical random vector are uncorrelated, then if their means exist they are mean independent of each other (the mean of each subvector conditional on the value of the other subvector equals the unconditional mean).

 If random vector X is elliptically distributed, then so is DX for any matrix D with full row rank.
 Thus any linear combination of the components of X is elliptical (though not necessarily with the same elliptical distribution), and any subset of X is elliptical.

 Applications

 Elliptical distributions are used in statistics and in economics.
+They are also used to calculate the landing footprints of spacecraft.

 In mathematical economics, elliptical distributions have been used to describe portfolios in mathematical finance.

 Statistics: Generalized multivariate analysis

 In statistics, the multivariate normal distribution (of Gauss) is used in classical multivariate analysis, in which most methods for estimation and hypothesis-testing are motivated for the normal distribution.
 In contrast to classical multivariate analysis, generalized multivariate analysis refers to research on elliptical distributions without the restriction of normality.